- What is Tamsulosin?

 Generally, a higher rate of exercise is associated with more health benefits.
 There is a relationship between exercise and BPH symptoms, even in low to moderate physical activity like walking.

-If you already show signs of BPH, there are natural ways to improve your symptoms.
+So, if you already show signs of BPH, there are natural ways to improve your symptoms.
 In some cases, the usual treatment with tamsulosin does not always work effectively.

 Thus, lifestyle changes and natural supplements may be the best to improve your symptoms.